frederickayala/mds2018/README.md

             Port 22
             User your-aalto-username
         ```
+        - Add `XAuthLocation /opt/X11/bin/xauth` to your config file if you are using a mac and facing issues with lauching jupyter notebook.

 #### 2) Accessing the VM
 - Note: You have to be using a machine inside Aalto's domain.
 At home and in personal computers, use the VPN (https://inside.aalto.fi/display/ITServices/VPN).